Find Affordable College Courses

 On average, special ed graduates from UWF take out $28,347 in student loans while working on their Bachelor's Degree.

-University of North Carolina at Greensboro landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree special education programs.
-UNC Greensboro is a large public school located in the city of Greensboro.
+With a ranking of #6, University of North Carolina at Greensboro did quite well on this year’s most popular schools for special education students working on their bachelor’s degree.
+UNC Greensboro is a large public school located in the large city of Greensboro.

 About 96% of the students majoring in special ed at the school are women while 4% are male.

-Full Special Education at University of North Carolina at Greensboro Report
+Read full report on Special Education at University of North Carolina at Greensboro

 #7